 Faleomavaega was the representative from American Samoa and was a Democrat.
 He served from 1989 to 2014.

-Because American Samoa is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Faleomavaega can vote in committee but not on the House floor, including not on the final passage of bills.
+Because American Samoa is a territory of the United States, and not a state, its representative in the House of Representatives is a delegate with limited voting privileges — Faleomavaega can currently vote in committee and in certain votes on the House floor, but not if their vote would be decisive.
 Delegates have a marginalized role in Congress and their constituents are not represented in Congress in the same manner as most citizens.

 Read our 2014 Report Card for Faleomavaega.